kubeflow/blog/_posts/2024-09-28-gsoc-2024-summary-push-basd-metrics-collection.md

 2. Develop a push-based metrics collection interface according to the KEP. (~8 weeks)

-3. Write some examples and documentations & Present my work to Kubeflow Community.
+3. Write some examples and documentation & Present my work to the Kubeflow Community.

 Also, I raised some issues not only to describe the problems and bugs I met during the coding period, but also to suggest the future enhancement direction for Katib and Training-Operator.